ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 %ls
 ~~~

-On most operating systems you can execute the following function to analyze the runtime
+On most operating systems you can execute the following function to analyze the runtime:

 ~~~
 $ time python myscript.py